 The Celiac Disease Foundation and Beyond Celiac both state that pure distilled spirits, including vodka made from wheat, should be safe for celiac disease.

-What Some Patients Report
+What Many Patients Actually Report

-Despite the science, some celiac patients consistently report:
+Despite the science, celiac patients consistently report:

 - Symptoms after drinking grain-based vodka (not present with potato vodka)